‘Successful ageing’ is a concept that was first popularised in the 1980s - it refers to physical, mental and social well-being in older age.

 In TILDA, the average scores for older people on a quality of life scale (known as CASP-19) was 75%.

-So here are SPUH’s 3 tips for successful ageing:
+So here are our three tips for successful ageing.

 Look after your physical health

-• Eat a healthy diet (low in fat, sugar, salt and artificial additives, high in fruit, vegetables & fibre)
+- Eat a healthy diet (low in fat, sugar, salt and artificial additives, high in fruit, vegetables and fibre).

-• Exercise regularly - 150 minutes of aerobic exercise per week is the magic number concluded by TILDA.
-If you break this down into 5x 30 minute walks per week, this goal of 150 minutes should be possible for most people to achieve.
+- Exercise regularly: 150 minutes of aerobic exercise per week is the magic number concluded by TILDA.
+If you break this down into five 30-minute walks per week, this goal of 150 minutes should be possible for most people to achieve.*

 Look after your mental health

-• Try to keep in touch with family and friends regularly, and involve yourself in community activities and volunteering projects.
-TILDA participants with strong social networks who engage in various types of active social relationships and who volunteer regularly were found to have a higher QofL than those who are less socially active.
-If you would like to consider volunteering, lots of useful information can be found on the Volunteer Ireland website, www.volunteer.ie.
+- Try to keep in touch with family and friends regularly, and involve yourself in community activities and volunteering projects.
+TILDA participants with strong social networks who engage in various types of active social relationships and who volunteer regularly were found to have a higher quality of life than those who are less socially active.
+If you would like to consider volunteering, lots of useful information can be found on the Volunteer Ireland website.

-• Stay intellectually active (ie exercise your mind) – this could involve reading a book, doing crossword/Sudoku puzzles or perhaps taking a class.
+- Stay intellectually active (that is, exercise your mind).
+This could involve reading a book, doing crossword/Sudoku puzzles or perhaps taking a class.
 Findings from the Mayo Clinic Study of Ageing have shown that participation in mentally-stimulating activities is linked to a 30% to 50% reduced risk of developing mild cognitive impairment (a diagnosis which often later progresses to dementia).

 If you find that you’re constantly feeling sad or have lost interest in things you normally enjoy, speak to your GP - depression and anxiety are common problems amongst older adults.

-A useful tool which you can use to record any preferences you may have around healthcare and care after death, is the Think Ahead form, available from Citizens Information centres, MABS and online at www.thinkahead.ie.
-Think Ahead allows people to record their care preferences in the event of an accident, serious illness or death – when they may well be unable to speak for themselves.
+A useful tool which you can use to record any preferences you may have around healthcare and care after death is the Think Ahead form, available from Citizens Information centres, Money Advice and Budgeting Service (MABS) centres and online.
+The Think Ahead form allows people to record their care preferences for times when they may well be unable to speak for themselves, such as after an accident, in an emergency, or on their death.
 It comprises a detailed form divided into six sections, encompassing key personal information, care preferences, legal matters, financial matters and care after death.
 Making important decisions in advance means that your views can be taken into account when you may be too ill to focus on such issues or can no longer speak for yourself, reducing the burden on your loved ones and sparing them from having to make difficult decisions at an already stressful time.

-To summarise, over the past 10 years we have gained a very useful insight into the health of Ireland’s oldest citizens through the Irish Longitudinal Study on Ageing, or ‘TILDA’.
+To summarise, over the past 10 years, we have gained a very useful insight into the health of Ireland’s oldest citizens through TILDA.

 Successful ageing is really a very achievable goal, towards which we should all strive.